jaymccon/quickstart-helm-resource-provider/docs/vpcconfiguration.md

 #### SecurityGroupIds

-Specify one or more security groups.
+Specify one or more security groups

 _Required_: No